 Pricing and Merchandising colleagues need high-quality data to ensure their mathematical models are generating precise results.
 For analytical minds like us, we know the famous Junk-in Junk-out principal.
 We can spend an inordinate amount of time perfecting our model.
 Yet, if our source data is wrong or statistically biased, results won’t be effective.
 We’ve heard this pain from our retail data science colleagues in Pricing Sciences and Revenue Optimization.
 They are responsible for making the price change for their products.
 Yet many times, they get red face as their source data is incorrect and is generating junk results.

-Excel your profession and rise above bad data.
+Excel in your profession and free yourself from bad data

 John Adams – a Pricing Analyst – at Boston Shoes is trying to set a competitive price for his Rockport Black Size 10 shoe.
 He is getting raw data on how much his competitors are charging from his pricing intelligence tool.
 He optimizes his price amongst his cohort of competitors – emerging and leading shoe retailers.
 He applies his advanced pricing elasticity algorithms.
 He optimizes inventory.
 Yet, he realizes that he is not getting the revenue growth he expected.
 Digging deeper, he finds that he has wrong raw data from his competitive analysis tool.
 The tool is giving prices for size 8.5 vs size 10.
 His whole model goes haywire as it isn’t doing the right comparison.